Memory that learns what works. So you can do more of it.

 Release Notes →Frequently Asked Questions

-- Local-first privacy: Your data stays on your machine.
-No cloud servers, no recurring subscriptions. roampal-core is free and open source.
-Desktop is a one-time $9.99 purchase.
+roampal-core is free and open source.
+Roampal Desktop is a one-time $19.99 purchase.
+Export everything anytime.

 Does it work offline?